 In these cases, an independent Forensic Accountant is often instructed to look at the assets disclosed by each party to ensure transparency and fairness.

-At Stowe Family Law, we have an in-house Forensic Accountant in our team who can support you if you believe your ex is hiding assets, stalling with information, the business or asset valuations seem low or the declared income does not match the lifestyle and more.
+Stowe Family Law has an in-house Forensic Accountant in our team who can support you if you believe your ex is hiding assets, stalling with information, the business or asset valuations seem low or the declared income does not match the lifestyle and more.

 Special considerations in ultra-wealthy divorces